CERC-Genomic-Medicine/HGDP_1KG_ancestry_inference/README.md

 - `reference_pop` - Path to reference population file
 - `min_prob` - Minimum probability threshold for assigning population label w RF model
 - `seed` - Random seed to use for random forest model (optional)
+- `n_jobs` - Number of jobs to use for parallelization of projection step